UniversalDependencies/docs/_ps/feat/Case.md

 It is used also with several adpositions or in fixed phrases.

 Singular formation from the direct case:
-* **Some** masculine nouns and adjectives with zero ending, take a stressed ۀ _ë́_ and undergo a vowel change in the preceding syllable.
+* **Some** masculine nouns and adjectives with zero ending, may take a stressed ۀ _ë́_ and/or undergo a vowel change in the preceding syllable.
 * Masculine nouns and adjectives ending in ی _ay/y_ change the ending to ي _i_.
 * Feminine nouns and adjectives with zero ending take an unstressed ې _e_.
 * Feminine nouns and adjectives ending in ه _a_ change the ending to ې _e_.